OGC Op No 09-08-05

 a.
 License Applicants

 An applicant for an insurance license, such as an agent, broker or adjuster, with a felony conviction involving dishonesty or breach of trust, must apply for a 1033 waiver.
 The Superintendent has broad discretion to refuse a license to any person who the Superintendent finds is not trustworthy and competent.
 See OGC Opinion No. 05-02-17 (February 9, 2005).
-Insurance Law
+Insurance Law § 2103(h), concerning the licensing of insurance agents, reads in relevant part as follows:

 The superintendent may refuse to issue any insurance agent’s license if, in his judgment, the proposed licensee or any sub-licensee is not trustworthy and competent to act as such agent, or has given cause for the revocation or suspension of such a license, or has failed to comply with any prerequisite for the issuance of such license.

 The Act does not provide specific guidance about the factors that the Superintendent must consider upon ruling on a 1033 waiver application.
-Nor does Correction Law
+Nor does Correction Law §§ 752 or 753, by their terms, apply to 1033 waiver applications.
+Nevertheless, those provisions provide helpful guidance for the Superintendent to consider upon deciding a 1033 waiver application.

-In making a licensing decision for an application with a criminal conviction, the Superintendent applies the provisions enumerated under Correction Law
+In making a licensing decision for an application with a criminal conviction, the Superintendent applies the provisions enumerated under Correction Law §§ 752 and 753.
+Correction Law § 752 provides, in relevant part, as follows:

 No application for any license or employment, and no license or employment held by an individual, to which the provisions of this article are applicable, shall be denied or acted upon adversely by reason of the individual’s having been previously convicted of one or more criminal offenses, or by reason of a finding of lack of “good moral character” when such finding is based upon the fact that the applicant has previously convicted of one or more criminal offenses, unless: